Jamshed J Irani: The Steel Man of India passes away at 86New ' | Business

 He then went to the University of Sheffield in UK as a J N Tata scholar, where he secured a Masters in Metallurgy in 1960, and a PhD in Metallurgy in 1963.

 He started his professional career with the British Iron and Steel Research Association in Sheffield in 1963.
-He returned to India to join The Tata Iron and Steel Company (now Tata Steel), as it was then known, in 1968, and joined the firm as Assistant to the Director in-charge of Research and Development.
+He returned to India to join TISCO as it was then known, in 1968, and joined the firm as Assistant to the Director in-charge of Research and Development.

 He went on to become General Superintendent in 1978, General Manager in 1979, and President of Tata Steel in 1985.
 He became Joint Managing Director of Tata Steel in 1988, and Managing Director in 1992 before retiring in 2001.